premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-48. Developers are able to test their own code using TDD, then why Testers are needed?
+48. Developers can test their own code using TDD, then why Testers are needed?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)